 Recognizing the need to reimagine the Library’s role for the state and the Jewish people worldwide, the leadership of the Library launched a comprehensive consultative process to formulate the Library’s future path.
 This process culminated in the Knesset’s passage of a new law in 2007, officially establishing “the National Library of Israel” with a new name and orientation: to collect, preserve, cultivate and endow treasures of knowledge, heritage and culture, with an emphasis on the Land of Israel, the State of Israel and the Jewish people in particular.

 In 2011, the National Library embarked on a visionary journey of renewal that makes it a model for 21st century libraries as a vital center of scholarship, knowledge dissemination, cultural life, and creativity, serving Israel’s diverse communities and the Jewish people worldwide, and providing universal, open access to knowledge and heritage to audiences in Israel and across the globe.
-The cornerstone of the new building was laid in 2016.
-The new landmark building will open in 2022.
+The cornerstone of the new building was laid in 2016 and the building opened its doors in October 2023.